keboola/developers-docs/extend/component/code-patterns/interface.md

 ### Output Format

-The component must write the generated code to `stdout` in the JSON format:
+The component must write the generated code to `stdout` in the following JSON format:
 - **`storage`** key contains a new transformation's input and output mapping.
     - It is optional, if absent, the mapping remains unchanged.
     - It is copied into the transformation's configuration `storage` key.